IBM/community-automation/ansible/request-ocs-fyre-play/README.md

   - `ocs-storagecluster-ceph-rgw` - Bucket storage
   - `ocs-storagecluster-cephfs` - File storage (RWX)
   - `openshift-storage.noobaa.io` - Object storage
 - Sets `ocs-storagecluster-cephfs` as the default storageclass.
-This is configurable, change the `examples/ocs_install_vars.yaml` file and move to current dir if you want something different.
+This is configurable, change the `examples/ocs_install_vars.yaml` file and move to current dir if you want something different, or change the variable in the run of the playbook per the example below.

 ## Assumptions: